 You can post as soon as October 2 at 8:00 a.m.
 EDT until October 5 11:59 EDT (Stick with New York time and you’ll be fine).
 October 6-9 are viewing days for agents and editors.
 Any pitches posted after the October 5 deadline will be deleted.

 You may post up to three projects on the site.

 Illustrators-only (who do not have a GN project to pitch) can post a bio and link to their portfolio in the Illustration Station, so please post only once.

 Author-illustrators may include one image with their pitches (your image can include multiple panels/illustrations but should still fit into one file).
 If you are pitching a GN project, you cannot post in the Illustration Station.

 Un-agented Illustrators (who do not have a GN project to pitch), you may use the Illustration Station section of the website to post a 600 character or less bio, including a link to your portfolio.
 Please attach artwork to your comment, but it must fit in one file and be 1MB or less.
-Your file can and should contain more than one illustration.
-If you pitch in this section as an illustrator, you cannot pitch a project.
-If you pitch a project, you cannot pitch in Illustration Station as well.
+Your file can contain more than one illustration.
+If you post in this section as an illustrator, you cannot pitch a GN project anywhere else on the site.